alexle/alexle.github.com/posts/2017-running.markdown

 ## Background ##

 I started running in [2012][1].
 I'm not a natural runner, and am by no means fast.
 I run simply because I enjoy it.
-After climbing the race distance ladder, I topped off at a couple [marathons][2] and even my first ultra-marathon.
+After climbing the race distance ladder, I topped off at a couple [marathons][2] and even added an ultra-marathon to my belt.

 Looking for a change, I decided to try my hand (or legs I should say) at some shorter distances.
 After two unsuccessful attempts to go sub-20 in the 5k, I put that milestone on hold for 2017.

-Thus, my only two goals for 2017 were:
+Thus, my only two goals last year were:

 1. Break 20:00 in the 5k
 2. Finish another ultra-marathon

-Below are my previous race PRs heading into 2017:
+Below were my previous race PRs heading in:

 * Mile - 5:42
 * 5k - 20:15, 20:18